 All of them!
-It’s no wonder the Canaries were once known as the Fortunate Isles; this volcanic archipelago of 7 islands off southwest Morocco is a near-perfect holiday destination.
+It’s no wonder the Canary Islands were once known as the Fortunate Isles; this volcanic archipelago of 7 islands off southwest Morocco is a near-perfect holiday destination.
 There’s a subtropical climate with year-round sunshine, and a host of natural attractions: beautiful coastlines, national parks, and lush topiary.
 Families come for the glorious beaches and great-value family-friendly hotels, plus there’s no jetlag as you’re on European time.
 Each island has its own USP – which will you take your kids to?

 Where to Stay